sombriks/sombriks-hq/assets/posts/0000-hello.md

-# First post!
+# First post

-This is a test to amke sure we can make it dynamic.
+This is a test to make sure it can be dynamic.

 - we have listings!
   - and sublistings!